CroodSolutions/AutoRMM/-EDR_Abuse_Secnarios/README.md

 # EDR-on-EDR Violence
 In testing, it seems Cisco Secure Endpoint can be used to effectively kill other EDR products, without triggering alerts, with a free trial tenant.
 The following steps succeeded in killing CrowdStrike and Elastic Defend without any alerting in the respective consoles.
 For CrowdStrike, this was on a host with uninstall protection enabled.

+# Steps to Validate EDR-on-EDR Violence
+- Go to https://www.cisco.com/c/en/us/products/security/amp-for-endpoints/free-trial.html?utm_content=amp-free-trial and register for a free trial
+- Wait a few minutes for the activation link, and follow their steps to register your tenant
+- Once in the tenant, navigate to https://console.amp.cisco.com/download_connector, select the group "Protect", and download the agent
+- Install the agent on your target machine (requires local admin)
+- In the console, navigate to Management > Policies.
+- Search for "Protect", and click the one for Windows
+- Select the "Exclusions" tab, and remove all of them.
+- Next, identify the SHA256 of the EDR process you are targeting either on the host or through the Cisco console
+- Navigate to "Outbreak Control" > "Blocked Application"
+- Click edit on the "Blocked Application List"
+- Enter the SHA256, and click "Add"
+- You are done.
+In testing, this took varying amounts of time to actually apply to the endpoint, from 15 minutes to an hour.

 # Free Trials
 Here are EDR/AV Products Identified w/ free trials and no verification:
 - Rapid 7